spences10/scottspence.com/posts/take-back-the-web.md

 2. Set up an RSS reader and subscribe to some independent blogs
 3. Question whether "free" services are really serving your needs

-Remember: if you're not paying for the product, you are the product.
+Remember: "if you're not paying for the product, you are the product."
 But the good news is that there are increasingly more options for those willing to pay for services that respect their privacy.